1996–97 FA Cup: Fourth round proper

-The Fourth Round ties were played with the thirty-two winners of the previous round.
-The matches were originally scheduled for Saturday, 25 January 1997, although six matches were not played that weekend.
+The fourth round ties featured the thirty-two winners from the previous round.
+The matches were originally scheduled for Saturday, 25 January 1997, although six matches were played on later dates.
 There was only one replay.
+Hednesford Town was again the lowest-ranked team in the draw and was, by this stage, the last non-league club left in the competition.